gottstaff/SimpleMD/README.md

 <p align="center">A minimal KDE markdown editor with live preview.</p>

-<p align="center"><strong>Work in progress.</strong> A personal project built for the author’s own writing workflow.</p>
+<p align="center"><strong>Work in progress.</strong> A personal project built for the neurodivergent workflow.</p>

 ## About

-SimpleMD is intentionally spartan: a split editor, a live preview, and little else.
+SimpleMD is spartan: a split editor, a live preview, and little else.
 No plugin system, no cloud sync, no bloated toolbar.
-Just markdown, rendered well, in a focused full-screen window.
-It is shaped by one person’s needs rather than a product roadmap.
+Just markdown rendered well in a focused full-screen window and a minimal AI assistant because I'm fed up with writing formulae in LaTeX.

 There are **no published packages** yet (no AUR listing).
 On Manjaro / Arch, use the install script below.